 However, stationary, modular and portable plants are not always interchangeable for every site.
 Modular and portable plants are limited in throughput, so a stationary plant may be the best financial decision for a site that needs to process high volumes.

-Conversely, a stationary plant may not make sense for a site with multiple locations or a site with a short lifespan on reserves where ROI will be realised sooner with a modular or portable plant.
+Conversely, a stationary plant may not make sense for a site with multiple locations or a site with a short lifespan on reserves where ROI will be realized sooner with a modular or portable plant.
 This is where knowing your site and your site’s goals comes into play.

 In regard to material handling, knowing how many products or material streams you need to move to a stockpile or other part of the process, as well as how far you need to move them, will help you to determine how many conveyors and/or pipes you will need and what length they will need to be.